 - Be kind, in words and action.
-Name calling, swearing, put downs and threatening language/motions are not acceptable. - Keep your hands to yourself unless part of an activity, keep respectful space between you and other campers, as well their property. - Enjoy each other and the experience!
+Name calling, swearing, put downs, offensive jokes, and threatening language/motions are not acceptable. - Keep your hands to yourself unless part of an activity, keep respectful space between you and other campers, as well their property. - Be open and accepting of others - Enjoy each other and the experience!